Pain-Brioche/COM3D2-How-to/Transfer_shapekeys_V2.md

    **NEVER delete the "Basis" shape key**
    Those are the game's basic shape keys and are already present in all items, they shouldn't be replaced without a good reason.
 4. Either export this new .model under a new name (ie: LOBody_Transfer_SKS.model) or save the .blend so it's faster to load and ready to use with any .model you'll import into.
-5. As a result you can always skip steps 2 to 4 bellow.
+5. As a result you can always skip steps 2 to 4 below.

 ### Transfering a few shape keys from Source to Target, Usually done if you don't want to delete previous shape keys or only want to transfer a few.
 ### *This is the recommended method, as it will ensure you do not replace manually crafted shape keys your model may have.*